lkdjiin/lkdjiinr/README.md

 Some of my personal R utility functions in a package.

-This is mostly a pretext to make my first R package ;)
+This is mostly a pretext to make my first R package, but I think you could find some functions useful.

 ## Install